CONSUMER MEDICINE INFORMATION

 Each tablet also contains the following other ingredients:

-mannitol, light magnesium oxide, hydroxypropylcellulose, magnesium stearate, ethylcellulose, hypromellose phthalate, diacetylated
+mannitol, light magnesium oxide, hypromellose, magnesium stearate, ethylcellulose, hypromellose phthalate, diacetylated monoglycerides,

 The 20 mg tablets also contain iron oxide yellow